 5. Career opportunities

 Our students have been successful in entering graduate programs, in landing promising entry level jobs and, more importantly, in advancing in those positions through time.
+Click here to view a video produced by the American Economics Association on what you can do with economics.

 Economics is housed in the College of Business Administration as part of the Department of Accounting, Finance, and Economics.
 Winthrop University offers two degree programs for students interested in pursuing economics: